 How to Set up WordPress Multisite on Cloudways?

-Sign up for 3-day of FREE trial at Cloudways and select WordPress Multisite from the drop-down menu.
+Sign up for 3-day free trial or log in to your Cloudways account.
+Select WordPress Multisite from the drop-down menu.
 Name your app, server, and project.
-Select cloud infrastructure provider, server size and data-center location nearest to your targeted audience.
-And click on the Launch Server button.
+Select a cloud infrastructure provider, server size and data center location nearest to your target audience.
+Finally, click the Launch Server button.

-Now you have to choose from one of the two i.e sub-domains and sub-directories to set up WordPress multisite network.
+Now you have to choose between subdomains and sub-directories to set up a WordPress multisite network.
 You will also need to set the network title and network admin email.
-You can’t change these settings later so make sure you set them once only.
+Be very sure about this step because you cannot change it later on.

-You have to use any FTP like FileZilla to back up your wp-config.php and .htaccess files.
-You will get the directions from your WordPress backend about the placement of code that you get after installing WordPress Multisite.
+You have to use any FTP solution such as FileZilla to back up the wp-config.php and .htaccess files.
+You will get the directions from the WordPress backend about the placement of code that you get after installing WordPress Multisite.

 After adding the code to the files, you are done with the setup of WordPress Multisite network on the blazing fast cloud hosting at Cloudways.
 Now, again log in to your WordPress admin panel.